Point-group filtering in unitary coupled-cluster ans\"atze: exact criticality under the Abelian filter, freeness measured near equilibrium under the full group: Discussion

 \subsection{Limitations and outlook}

-Recent algorithmic advances, such as ADAPT-VQE and its parameter-based variants~\cite{Grimsley2019,He2026ParamADAPT}, aim to efficiently construct compact ansätze.
-However, to succeed on non-Abelian systems like NH$_3$, these iterative algorithms must rely on heuristic, integral-based pools (e.g., Hamiltonian-Informed UCCSD~\cite{HiUCCSD2025}).
-Our analysis proves mathematically why this is the case: forced reliance on strictly Abelian-adapted foundational pools would trap any such adaptive algorithm in the exact topological confinement demonstrated herein, emphasizing the necessity of structurally complete pools from the outset.
+Recent algorithmic advances such as ADAPT-VQE and its parameter-based variants~\cite{Grimsley2019,He2026ParamADAPT} aim to efficiently construct compact ansätze.
+Empirical evidence indicates that these methods require heuristic, integral-based pools (e.g., Hamiltonian-Informed UCCSD~\cite{HiUCCSD2025}) to succeed on non-Abelian systems like NH$_3$.
+By Theorem~\ref{thm:DLA}, any algorithm whose operator pool lies in the Abelian-adapted span inherits the same DLA confinement, regardless of the heuristic used to select operators iteratively.
+The implications for adaptive schemes therefore depend on whether their candidate pools extend beyond the Abelian filter.
+We leave this question to future algorithmic studies.

 Our results assume exact Trotterization and noiseless simulation.
 In practice, Trotter errors and hardware noise may obscure the DLA deficit.
-Nevertheless, the deficit is \emph{structural} (it persists independently of optimization quality, as confirmed by the numerical plateau in Section~\ref{sec:numerics}) and becomes more pronounced at stretched geometries where full orbital relaxation is required.
-Since the results of Sections~\ref{sec:linear}--\ref{sec:DLA} are stated for arbitrary point groups and irreps, they apply without modification to higher-symmetry groups such as $O_h$ and $I_h$; the deficit scales as $\sum_\lambda d_\lambda(d_\lambda-1)$.
+Nevertheless, the deficit is \emph{structural} (it persists independently of optimization quality, as confirmed by the numerical plateau in Section~\ref{sec:numerics}).
+We conjecture that the deficit grows in regimes requiring greater orbital relaxation, although a systematic study of this dependence lies outside the present scope.
+Since the results of Sections~\ref{sec:linear}--\ref{sec:DLA} are stated for arbitrary point groups and irreps, they apply without modification to higher-symmetry groups such as $O_h$ and $I_h$.
+Under the multiplicity-free hypothesis of Remark~\ref{rem:mult_free}, the total single-excitation deficit takes the form

+following Theorem~\ref{thm:linear_incompleteness} and Proposition~\ref{prop:count}.
+The analogous expression for doubles scales as $d_\lambda^4 - d_\lambda^2$ per shell pair (Theorem~\ref{thm:doubles}).
 A remaining task is to provide explicit deficit tabulations for their irreps (e.g., $T_{1g}$, $T_{2g}$, $E_g$ in $O_h$) and to extend the analysis to triple excitations, where the combinatorics of six-fold tensor products is considerably richer.

+The two obstructions diagnosed in this work have distinct mathematical natures.
+The DLA confinement (Theorem~\ref{thm:DLA}) is a structural property of the reachable set, independent of the Hamiltonian, the optimizer, and the initialization.
+The gradient plateau (Proposition~\ref{prop:vanishing}) is a basis-dependent property of the energy landscape, sensitive in principle to parametrization and initialization choices.
+Both obstructions must be addressed simultaneously for successful convergence.
+They admit qualitatively different remedies.

+A direct mathematical consequence of Theorem~\ref{thm:DLA} is that any pool restoring the full equivariant DLA must include the $d_\lambda(d_\lambda-1)$ off-diagonal generators per occupied--virtual shell pair in each multidimensional irrep.
+This requirement narrows the parameter advantage relative to unrestricted UCCSD.
+Whether the trade-off admits a more economical resolution through shared parameterization of cross-component generators remains an open algorithmic question.